SANTHARA: AN EXCEPTION OR CRIME UNDER PROVISIONS OF INDIAN PENAL CODE, 1860

 If the law applies, as it did to protesting Irom Sharmila, Badana Devi would have to undergo force-feeding that was obviated by the latter by trying to complete her fast in hiding.
 This move was not possible without social and familial support.
 In India, many widows are treated, disrespected if powerless, sent to Vrindavan for prayer – a kind of socially imposed prison sentence.

 RIGHT TO LIFE OR DEATH VS. “SANTHARA”- CASE REFERENCE

-announced a ban on this ritual?
-As it is a criminal offense and punishable
+The view came in the writ petition filed by Nikhil Soni who has requested to the Hon’ble court that the practice is illegal and announced a ban on this ritual?
+As it is a criminal offense and punishable under section 309 IPC.

 No practice or belief or tenet, which is abhorrent to public order, morality, and health and violates other provisions of the Part-III, namely, Article 21, can protect the religious practice.
 The petitioner describing the practice of Santhara as abhorrent to modern thinking submitted that no religion howsoever historical, pure or revered, can permit or allow a person to commit death by choice.
 The fast until death is nothing but self-destruction in whatever form and believe it may be, and that fundamental right to freedom of religion cannot protect a criminal act as it is subject to public order, morality and health.

 It was also argued by the petitioner that though in Aruna Ramchandra Shanbaug V/s Union of India , the Supreme Court left the question as to whether not taking food consciously and voluntarily to end one’s life is a crime.
 The substance of the judgments in Gian Kaur and Aruna Ramchandra Shanbaug is that no person has a right to take his own life consciously as the right to life does not include the right to end the life voluntarily.